wumb0/zerosum0x0_SassyKitdi/README.md

 See writeup at https://zerosum0x0.blogspot.com/2020/08/sassykitdi-kernel-mode-tcp-sockets.html

+## Study

+Most of the code of interest is in the src/common/ntmem (LSASS dump) and src/common/nttdi (TCP sockets) libraries.
+The shellcode project is in src/payloads/sassykitdi.

 ## Build/Run

 Install gcc-mingw-w64 and Rustup with x86_64-windows-pc-gnu target.

 In src/payloads/sassykitdi there is build.sh and pyit.sh to build the project and scrape the shellcode out of the DLL.

+There is also src/socketdump.py which will wait to receive SassyKitdi connections and create a minidump file.

 ## Exploit Preambles